Firelack/Roses-Trades/README.md

 - [ ] Achievements and rewards tied to rose collection.
 - [ ] Event system (special drops, limited-time cosmetics).
 - [ ] Compatibility with other mods (ModMenu, Optifine, UI mods, etc).
+- [ ] Implement a global rose counter tied to each player (persistent data) and cosmetics sync.